The Woman Who Made Sure We Remembered The Alamo

 De Zavala’s accomplishments as a preservationist didn’t begin and end with the Alamo, either.
 In 1912 she organized the Texas Historical and Landmarks Association, which placed markers at 38 historical sites throughout Texas.
 And she is credited with drawing attention to the circa 1749 Spanish Governor’s Palace, the last of the Presidio San Antonio de Bexar.
 Over the years the building housed shops, a bar, and a school before falling derelict.
 The city purchased the building in 1928 and today it is a National Historic Site.

-For decades after De Zavila’s stand in the Alamo, the DRT managed the site with a strict eye (let slip a giggle for any reason while visiting the shrine and you would be duly reprimanded).
-In March 2015, the Texas General Land Office took over day-to-day management, and the complex is poised for a makeover—undoubtedly with all the due respect insisted on by De Zavila and her sisters in the DRT.
+For decades after De Zavala’s stand in the Alamo, the DRT managed the site with a strict eye (let slip a giggle for any reason while visiting the shrine and you would be duly reprimanded).
+In March 2015, the Texas General Land Office took over day-to-day management, and the complex is poised for a makeover—undoubtedly with all the due respect insisted on by De Zavala and her sisters in the DRT.